 Water damage can likewise destroy wooden furniture.
 If moisture is trapped beneath a finish, it can cause milky water stains, water rings and possibly even rot.
 It can warp the surface and weaken the overall structure.

-Water sealants and ultraviolet light-resistant barriers are available to protect your wood from the sun, but excessive exposure can still wear away at the coatings and damage the wood – the best remedy to any possible weathering is to keep wooden furniture shaded as much as possible.
+Water sealants and ultraviolet light-resistant barriers are available to protect your wood from the sun, but excessive exposure can still wear away at the coatings and damage the wood – the best remedy to any possible weathering is to keep wooden furniture shaded with shade blinds as much as possible.

 Upholstery and other fabrics